matthewromaniuk/flashee/README.md

 All front-end files are organized in the client folder.
 This includes assets, components, hooks, pages, and tests that can be found in their respective folder within the src folder.

 The back-end files are organized in the server folder.
 This includes all controllers, authorization/permission algorithms, AI integration, and database access.

+**Contributors**

+Flashee was designed by Madison Wiebe and Matthew Romaniuk.